PowerDNS/ipcipher/ipcipher.md

  * [Python](https://github.com/veorq/ipcrypt) by Jean-Philippe Aumasson
  * [Rust](https://github.com/stbuehler/rust-ipcrypt) by Stefan Bühler

-Note that the (combine) Python and Go repository also includes command line tools.
+Note that the (combined) Python and Go repository also includes command line tools.

 Test vectors using the derived key "some 16-byte key" (minus the quotes):